Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Discussion

 The system architecture was designed to handle the extreme asymmetry between the two robotic platforms.
-By shifting the power-hungry components (transmitting coils and drivers) to the quadruped—which has orders of magnitude more battery capacity—and keeping the UAV side passive and lightweight, we respect the strict SWaP constraints of the nano-UAV.
-The receiving hardware adds less than \qty{9}{\gram} to the UAV's mass, and the full onboard workflow (\Cref{fig:overview_sistema_final_v5}) runs at \qty{20}{\hertz} in real time without impacting the other nano-UAV MCU tasks.
-This efficiency implies that the solution is scalable to even smaller platforms or swarms, provided that the UGV can host the emitters.
+By shifting the power hungry components (transmitting coils and drivers) to the quadruped, which has orders of magnitude more battery capacity, and keeping the UAV side passive and lightweight, we respect the strict SWaP constraints of the nano UAV.
+The receiving hardware adds less than \qty{9}{\gram} to the UAV's mass, and the full onboard workflow (\Cref{fig:overview_sistema_final_v5}) runs at \qty{20}{\hertz} in real time without impacting the other nano UAV MCU tasks.
+This efficiency implies that the solution is scalable to even smaller platforms or swarms, provided that the UGV can host the emitters. { The attitude sensitivity analysis in \Cref{sec:results_limitations} highlights an important distinction between UAV-side and UGV-side rotations.
+UAV roll and pitch are already compensated through the onboard attitude estimate used to rotate the receiving-coil normal.
+UGV attitude, instead, changes the magnetic map itself by rotating both the anchor positions and their dipole axes.
+The current implementation assumes this map to be fixed in the nominal docking frame, which is adequate for the experimentally validated planar tracking and landing maneuvers, but not for aggressive turning in place or operation on uneven terrain without attitude compensation.

+From a practical docking perspective, however, this is not a severe limitation during the final touchdown phase.
+On uneven terrain or during highly dynamic locomotion, a safe landing protocol should command the UGV to stop, or at least minimize body motion, before physical contact with the UAV.
+Therefore, uncompensated UGV attitude mainly limits the tracking and approach phases, while the final landing can still be executed under a quasi static UGV condition.
+Future implementations can further relax this constraint by communicating the quadruped IMU attitude to the UAV and rotating the anchor positions and dipole axes online, preserving the current position only magnetic solver without requiring a full magnetic SE(3) estimator. }